sauloperez/dotfiles/README.md

 ## Scripts

-Additional useful scripts bundled:

-* ack
-* git-show-merges
-* git-wtf

-And the two scripts needed to play Pharaoh:
+This folder contained more stuff in the past, but removing the ones I didn't use left only  the two scripts I did to play Pharaoh:

 * setup-pharaoh
 * boot-pharaoh